'As long as he wants me to stay, I’ll stay': Holly Hill centenarian loves life, family

 “We’d go to church and somebody would say, ‘Somebody raided my garden last night!’
 Nobody said nothing, but you knew who it was.
 We’d laugh and go on about our business.
 A fella used to plant watermelons.
 We used to bust the watermelon.
 We’d go in that garden too,” he said.

-He also recalled the lack of electricity at church, with the preacher, he said, using lamplight to read his text and lamps also stationed in each of the church’s "amen corners."
+He also recalled the lack of electricity at church, with the preacher using lamplight to read his text and lamps also stationed in each of the church’s "amen corners."

 A member of Union Hill Missionary Baptist Church, where he has served as a member of the senior choir and male chorus, Ravenell said church is a place he has enjoyed going over the years.